WIAT: Sale to New Vision Television

-In 2006, Media General announced it would acquire a package of four smaller-market NBC affiliates owned by the NBC network, which included WVTM.
+In 2006, Media General announced it would acquire a package of four smaller-market NBC stations owned by the network, which included WVTM.
 Media General opted to keep WVTM because its signal reached more households; it also was third in the market in revenue compared to WIAT in fourth.
-The company put four of its stations up for the sale, including WIAT, to finance the purchase and meet ownership limits in the Birmingham market.
+The company put four of its stations up for sale, including WIAT, to finance the purchase and meet ownership limits in the Birmingham market.
 WIAT and KIMT in Mason City, Iowa, were sold to Atlanta-based New Vision Television in a deal announced in August and completed in October 2006.

 After the sale, WIAT cemented itself as the number-three station in ratings.
 It debuted a full-fledged morning newscast in September 2007, and it began attracting noted news personalities under general manager Bill Ballard, who ran the station from 2003 to 2013.
 Herb Winches, a veteran Birmingham sportscaster for WBRC and WVTM, worked at channel 42 from 2007 to 2008 before being replaced by Jim Dunaway, a 15-year veteran of WVTM and sports talk radio host.
 The station also hired other longtime news presenters in Birmingham, including Ken Lass, Mark Prater, and David Neal.

 WIAT shut down its analog signal, over UHF channel 42, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 30, using virtual channel 42.